locessentials/eng401-business-english-us/final-project/final-project-instructions.md

 - `LastNames_FinalReport.docx` (written report)
 - `LastNames_Recording.mp4` (presentation video)

-Please zip all of these files together into a package called `LastNames_FinalProject.zip` and deliver this to the assignment on Teams.
+Please zip all of these files together into a package called `LastNames_FinalProject.zip` and deliver this to the course assignment.
 One delivery per team please!

 ### Organizing Your Work